openenclave/openenclave/docs/DesignDocs/edl_security_and_portability.md

 - OCALL function parameters fall entirely within untrusted memory.

 Most importantly, it should not be possible to *implicitly* pass untrusted memory to an ECALL function implementation.
-The stub routines must copy all untrusted memory to trusted memory buffers prior to dispatching the ECALL.
+The trusted stub routines must copy all untrusted memory to trusted memory buffers prior to dispatching the ECALL.